scoconno/scoconno.github.io/Teaching/Ethics/index.md

 + [Documentary about Aristotle](https://www.youtube.com/watch?v=QesWw3Zz0Ms)

+### Gobbets

++ 12 reading quetions will be assigned.
+Each reading question consists in several gobbets.
+For informations about gobbets, see the following guide the Classics Department at Oxford University [here.](Gobbets)

-### Sundry
+### Weeks

-+ Reading for week 2.
-Complete by Monday.
++ **Week 2.** Complete by Monday.
 Please purchase the textbook by week 3.
 	+ [*Nicomachean Ethics*, Book 1, ch.1--6](Book1.pdf) (read the first seven pages)
 	+ [Aristotle's *Nicomachean Ethics*: An Introduction](Pakaluk.pdf) (read pp.38--46 and as much of chapter 1 as you can)

++ **Week 3** See the sylabus for the required reading.
+	+ [Gobbets,](RQ1) i.e., reading question 1.
+This is due by Mondaty 9/19 at 12pm on Blackboard.
+(Please note that I won't continually remind you of the due dates.
+Assignments are always due on the relevant Monday through Blackboard at 12pm.
+The syllabus has full details).